-Small circular hollows can be seen in the lower parts of the brick walls of the church.
-According to local tradition, they were drilled during the consecration of swords by knights, before going on war expeditions or by drilling with a wooden drill during the “spring fire striking” rite.
-From the original equipment of the temple, an original gothic iron door with an inscription informing about the foundation and the date 1380 and the coat of arms of Pilawa has been preserved.
+Small circular recesses can be seen in the lower parts of the brick walls of the church.
+According to local tradition, they were drilled during the blessing of swords by the knights before going on military expeditions, or cut with a wooden drill during the “spring fire striking” ceremony.

 Architektura gotycka w Polsce, red.
 M.Arszyński, T.Mroczko, Warszawa 1995.

 Katalog zabytków sztuki w Polsce, t.
 III, województwo kieleckie, zeszyt 12, powiat włoszczowski, red.
 J.Łoziński, B.Wolff, Warszawa 1966.